cruxstack/octo-sts-distros/distros/aws-lambda/README.md

 The Lambda functions are built using Docker during Terraform apply.
 The build process:

-1. Clones the Octo-STS app and distros repositories
+1. Clones the Octo-STS distros repository
+2. Fetches the `octo-sts/app` dependency via Go modules
-2. Builds the Lambda wrapper binaries for ARM64
+3. Builds the Lambda wrapper binaries for ARM64
-3. Packages them as ZIP files for Lambda deployment
+4. Packages them as ZIP files for Lambda deployment

-To force a rebuild, change the `app_force_rebuild_id` variable.
+To force a rebuild, change the `force_rebuild_id` variable.

 ## License